LarsKusanagi/OCP-Preparation-for-MUA1-2006-PC/README.md

-This project is for a preparation on which files to be included or excluded in the Official Characters Pack and Expanded Game Edition, including for cut content.
+This project is for a preparation on which files to be included or excluded in the Official Characters Pack and Expanded Game Edition of Marvel: Ultimate Alliance, including for cut content.
 It has two separate branches:
-* One (Main) is for the released files
+* One (Main) is for the released files which are ready to be playable in the game
 * Another is for sourced files (such as custom mesh mod models, and preview reskinned model and hud images).

 Link: https://github.com/ak2yny/Official-Character-Pack-v2-for-Ultimate-Alliance/